 I am requesting that this item be <deleted / adjusted> in order adequately reflect my true credit history on the attached report.

-I have attached all necessary supporting documentation to support my claim.
+Attached are all the necessary supporting documentation to support my claim.

 I am asking you to reexamine this item and <remove it from / correct it on> my file at your earliest convenience.
 I sent this letter via certified mail to ensure this matter is resolved within the required 30-day window.